Orkestra-Tech/orkestra/docs/src/main/tut/plugins/github.md

 ## Config

-- `ORCHESTRA_GITHUB_URI`: The URI of the home page as Github displays links to it for PRs for example.
+- `ORKESTRA_GITHUB_URI`: The URI of the home page as Github displays links to it for PRs for example.
 Required.
-- `ORCHESTRA_GITHUB_TOKEN`: The token of the account that will be used to clone or to update commit statuses.
+- `ORKESTRA_GITHUB_TOKEN`: The token of the account that will be used to clone or to update commit statuses.
 Required.
-- `ORCHESTRA_GITHUB_PORT`: The separate port where to bind the Github Hooks server.
+- `ORKESTRA_GITHUB_PORT`: The separate port where to bind the Github Hooks server.
 Default `8081`.

-The reason why the Github hooks server is bound on separate port is so that you can make Orchestra accessible only internally but still expose the Github hooks server on the public network.
+The reason why the Github hooks server is bound on separate port is so that you can make Orkestra accessible only internally but still expose the Github hooks server on the public network.

-Once we have the hooks setup in Orchestra we need Github to call them.
+Once we have the hooks setup in Orkestra we need Github to call them.
 We can do so in the settings of the repository (`https://github.com/<org>/<repo>/settings/hooks`) where we will `Add webhook` as the following:
 - `Payload URL`: `http://<host>/webhooks`
 - `Content type`: `application/json`